Quansight/Quansight-website/apps/labs/posts/array-api-scikit-learn-2026.md

 ---
-title: 'Update on Array API adoption in scikit-learn'
+title: 'Update on array API adoption in scikit-learn'
 authors: [lucy-liu]
 published: February 28, 2026
-description: 'In this blog post, we provide an update on Array API adoption in scikit-learn.'
+description: 'In this blog post, we provide an update on array API adoption in scikit-learn.'
 category: [Array API, GPU]
 featuredImage:
   src: /posts/array-api-scikit-learn-2026/array-api-scikit-learn-2026-featured.png